krisztianb/plantuml-pipe/README.md

 # plantuml-pipe

-Convert PlantUML code to images
+Generate multiple PlantUML diagrams with one JAVA process